 Get writing.
 The more you write, the more you will realize that your voice deserves to be heard.

 You do you.
 The world needs more people doing the work.
 Writing their truth.
 So what if there are lots of people writing about the topics you want to write about?
 For example, I’m interested in writing more about health and wellness.
 There are a TON of people writing about this.
 But no one else has lived in my shoes, so my perspective is unique.
 My audience is unique.
 So is yours.
 You’ll never know who could be helped and inspired by your words if you don’t put in the work.

 Quit worrying about what other people are going to think about your writing.
 Practice your craft regularly and you will find your voice, and your people.
-The only thing that will make you an imposter is if you don’t share your stories with the world.
+The only thing that will make you an impostor is if you don’t share your stories with the world.

 I have many more thoughts on overcoming doubt and finding time to write.
 If you’d like to learn more, please be in touch.

 Try waking up 15 or 30 minutes earlier this week and spend that time writing—write about anything that comes to mind.
 Just write.

 Try carrying an idea notebook around with you and write whenever you have a chance

 Practice free writing by picking a writing prompt and timing yourself.
 Do NOT edit as you go.